Reinforcement Learning for Chess

 January 2024

 Practical walktrough to understand the basics of the zero-like reinforcment learning method and Monte Carlo Tree Search (MCTS).
-Which is possible then transfer to you own NP-hard combinatorial optimization problem (like finding the best topologies for industrial network devices).
+Which is possible then was transfered to real industrial NP-hard combinatorial optimization problem - finding the best topologies for industrial network devices.

 Training without input data: in zero-sum self-play game two players play against each other for a bit.
 The game results compared with the model’s predictions, the network is updated, then self-play again with the updated predictions, then network updated, then self-play, … self-learning…